vuejs/v2.vuejs.org/src/v2/cookbook/unit-testing-vue-components.md

 - Easy to understand
 - Only test a _single unit of work_

+Let's continue building on the previous example, while introducing the idea of a [factory function](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)) to make our test more compact and readable.
+The component should:

+- show a 'Welcome to the Vue.js cookbook' greeting.
+- prompt the user to enter their usenrame
-Let's say we want to test the following component.
-It shows a greeting, and asks for a username.
-If the username is less than seven letters, an error is displayed.
+- if the entered username is less than seven letters, display an error

+Let's take a look at the component code first:

 ```html
 <template>